Teplitsa/Leyka/README.txt

 10. События Google Analytics

 == Changelog ==
+= 2.2.12 =
+ * New: PayPal gateway support added (Express Checkout, single payments).
+ * New: now gateway redirection page can be customized by client code.
+ * New: now Chronopay payments can pass uniqueness checks.
+ * New: Yandex Smart payments added.
+ * Fix: localization fixes.
+ * Fix: small fixes.

 = 2.2.11 =
  * New: MIXPLAT SMS payments support added.
  * New: now CloudPayments outputs errors to a donor in more frienly way.